Auraaf/React/README.md

 - differential bundling - to support older brwoser like running it in mozilla,
 - error handling
 - Https
-- Tree shaking - remove unsed code from app
+- Tree shaking - remove unused code from app
 -
 - ***** https://parceljs.org/
 - Different dev and prod bundles
 - Now try to run "npx parcel build index.html" you will get into error because in package.json main is set as entry point remove it.

-  dist folder usage when we ran above build command then parcel do all the crazy stuff written abovw and put it in dist folder.
+  dist folder usage when we ran above build command then parcel do all the crazy stuff written above and put it in dist folder.
  *** it'll give you one .html and .css and .js file containing all the production ready code .